 Update Your Project With New Elements

-In this tutorial you will learn how to create an icon from scratch by using the elements that you can find in the My Library section.
+In this tutorial you will learn how to create animated icons from scratch by using the elements that you can find in the My Library section.
 This is the second part of our Getting Started tutorial.

 You will find a written version of this tutorial below.